CommandCrafterx/silkos-legacy/README.md

 $ cd SilkOS/tools
 $ ./toolchain.sh amd64 #Or ia32
 ```
-Since Meson dosen´t support in-tree builds you need to create a seperate build directory and enter it after cd´ing back into the directory where you downloaded the SilkOS source code:
+Since Meson dosen't support in-tree builds you need to create a seperate build directory and enter it after changing the directory back into the directory where you downloaded the SilkOS source code:
 ```
 $ cd ..
 & cd ..